UAZ Patriot

-The UAZ Patriot (УАЗ Патриот [UAZ-3163]) is a mid-size body-on-frame SUV produced by the UAZ division of Sollers in Ulyanovsk, Russia.
+The UAZ Patriot (УАЗ Патриот [UAZ-3163]) is a mid-size SUV with a body-on-frame construction produced by the UAZ division of Sollers in Ulyanovsk, Russia.
 It was introduced in 2005 and replaced the older UAZ Simbir (UAZ-3162).
 Extensive use of newer parts, large carrying capacity, good off-road capabilities and an affordable price (<5,000) predicted good sales in Russia; 12,011 units were sold in the year 2007.

 The SUV accommodates five adults and can carry about 200 kg of cargo.

 Timeline

 In October 2011, UAZ announced the release of a limited edition SUV in honour of the 70th anniversary of the plant.
 Cars of the anniversary series have different exterior and interior trim details.

 In May 2012, the plant built a restyled model of the UAZ Patriot with a different dashboard, which no longer had a handle for the front passenger.
 It had a new, safer four-spoke steering wheel from the Japanese Company Takata-Petri, 2DIN media player and a USB-connector for flash drives.

 In August 2013, UAZ started the production of a renewed Patriot with a new transfer case Dymos featuring electronic control.

-A facelifted UAZ Patriot debuted in 2014: the SUV got new bumpers, headlights, seats, an optional multimedia system with navigation and a rear back-up camera, some chassis improvements, and a new turbocharger for the diesel engine.
+A facelifted UAZ Patriot debuted in 2014: the SUV got new bumpers, headlights, seats, an optional multimedia system with navigation and a rear back-up camera, some chassis improvements, a new turbocharger for the diesel engine and updated switchgear from the Astra J and the Astra K.

 The UAZ Patriot 4×4 and pickup were to be imported into the United States as the Bremach 4×4 SUV and Bremach Brio in 2022, but Bremach announced a cessation of operations and refunds of deposits as a consequence of the Russian invasion of Ukraine.